Claim: A woman sought medical help to remove a deer tongue she had used for self-pleasuring purposes.

 He wasn't all that alarmed, though, until the results of the pap smear came back.

 The report indicated that the cells "weren't human."
-It didn't venture a guess as to the origin of the cells — it just indicated they weren't a type of cell that you'd see in a human being.
+It didn't venture a guess as to the origin of the

 The doctor asked the woman to come back for a repeat exam.
 He put her in the stirrups, inserted his speculum into the woman's vagina, and scooped out a large piece of loose, decaying flesh.